Alternate Rogue

 3rd-level Seeker Archetype feature

-Relic Spells.
-Each of your Relics is imbued with a single Relic Spell that cannot be changed.
-A Relic Spell is a cantrip or ritual spell of 2nd-level or lower, from any spell list.
-While you have a Relic on your person, you can cast the cantrip or the ritual version of the spell imbued within it.
+a Cantrip or Ritual spell of 2nd-level or lower, chosen from any class spell list.
+While you hold a Relic, you can cast the Cantrip or the ritual version of the spell within it.

 + your Intelligence modifier

-Spell attack modifier = your proficiency
+Spell attack modifier = your Proficiency

-bonus + your Intelligence modifier
+Bonus + your Intelligence modifier

 Elder Relics